 What’s the benefit?

 Research has consistently shown that active parental interest makes a great deal of difference to how well children do at school.
 Parents can help more effectively if they know what the school is trying to achieve and what they can do to offer support.
 Home-school agreements provide a framework for the development of such a partnership.
-The contents of the agreement will clarify what the school is trying to achieve, and the agreement will set out the role of the school, parents and pupils in this vital partnership.

 Start your child on a learning programme today!